MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/plan/installation-options.md

 ## Installation: Supported web browsers

-Microsoft Edge and Google Chrome are tested and supported on Windows 10.
+Microsoft Edge (including [Microsoft Edge insider](https://microsoftedgeinsider.com)) and Google Chrome are tested and supported on Windows 10.
 Other web browsers—including Internet Explorer and Firefox—are not currently part of our test matrix and are therefore not *officially* supported.
 These browsers may have problems running Windows Admin Center.
 For example, Firefox has it’s own certificate store, so you must import the `Windows Admin Center Client` certificate into Firefox to use Windows Admin Center on Windows 10.
 For more details, see [browser-specific known issues](../support/known-issues.md#browser-specific-issues).

 ## Management target: Supported operating systems